syncfusion/blazor-docs/src/navigations/toolbar/how-to/customize-the-scrolling-distance.md

----
-title: "How to customize toolbar scroll step"
-component: "Toolbar"
-description: "This example demonstrates how to customize the scrolling distance of Blazor Toolbar component items when clicking left or right navigation icons."
----

 # Customize the Scrolling distance

 Toolbar `ScrollStep` property supports to customize the scrolling distance when you click the left and right side navigation icons.
 You can pass a required value through `ScrollStep` property to customize toolbar scrolling distance.